lukelaurie/Stock-Market-Simulator/README.md

-# Stock-Market-Simulator
+# Stock Market Simulator
-Get $10,000 to invest in the stock market and learn how to make informed decisions using real-time data.
-Also provides additional functionality that will use a linear prediction model to predict a stocks performance over the next year.
+Welcome to the Stock Market Simulator, where you can dive into the exciting world of stock trading with $10,000 virtual funds!
+This simulator allows you to make informed investment decisions by utilizing real-time data.
+Additionally, it offers an advanced feature that uses a linear prediction model to predict a stock's performance over the next year.

-# Get Started
+# Getting Started
-Click this [link](http://stocksimulator.me) or download/clone the project.
+To get started, simply click on this [link](http://stocksimulator.me) or download/clone the project repository.

 # Technologies Used
+The Stock Market Simulator is built using the following technologies:

 - ReactJS
-- Javascript
+- JavaScript
 - Express
 - MongoDB
+-
+Feel free to explore the codebase and make the most of this simulator to enhance your understanding of the stock market and refine your trading strategies.